 Summary of Accomplishments: Describe the most outstanding accomplishments of the nominee during the achievement period.
-Summarize how the installation implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
-List the objectives of the environmental management program or, when applicable, the EMS, as well as the degree to which the nominee attained relevant objectives during the achievement period.
-Describe the extent to which line organizations have demonstrated operational controls and are effectively managing significant environmental aspects to achieve environmental objectives and long-term mission sustainment.
+Summarize how the nominee implemented innovative techniques (if applicable), whether or not any of them were successful, and if so, how they were successful.
+List and describe awards or other special environmental quality recognition given to the individual or team during the achievement period.
+Describe any relevant professional achievements, including any community service associated with their work in environmental quality, participation in related professional organizations/conferences, and development and/or completion of any environmental quality initiatives that have demonstrated operational controls and are effectively managing significant environmental aspects to achieve environmental objectives and long-term mission sustainment.
 Describe the most outstanding features of the program during that period, including significant progress on EMS implementation and operation.
 Explain how the nominee's accomplishments are distinct from past successes or significantly support the mission.
-Describe what is unique about the program, its cost effectiveness, and whether it goes beyond meeting statutory and regulatory requirements.
-Illustrative examples of accomplishments can be found at Tab C3; however, the nominee is not limited to those examples.
+Illustrative examples of accomplishments can be found at Tab B3; however, the nominee is not limited to those examples.

-Tab C3

-Environmental Quality Examples of Accomplishments
+Tab B3 Environmental Quality Examples of Accomplishments